tpcarlson/synth-diy/d6/ASSEMBLY.md

 ![](images/3-pi.jpg)

 Remove the Female headers and plug the Raspberry Pi Pico into  your computer and find the removable drive for the Pico.
-Download the D6 UF2 firmware, then copy it to the removable drive.
+Download and unzip the D6 UF2 firmware, then copy it to the removable drive.
 After a brief delay the Pico should restart - the firmware is now installed.
 Set the Raspeberry Pi Pico aside for now.

+If your Raspberry Pi Pico previously had another firmware installed, hold down the "BOOTSEL" button while plugging it in to get the removable drive back again.

+The latest firmware is [version 1.0](firmware/Dice-1.0.zip).

 ###### Digital Audio Potentiometers